Bilbo Baggins: The Hobbit

-Smaug realizes that Lake-town must have helped Bilbo, and flies off in a rage to destroy the town.
-The Dwarves and Bilbo hear that Smaug has been killed in the attack.
-The Dwarves reclaim the Lonely Mountain, and horrify Bilbo by refusing to share the dragon's treasure with the lake-men or the wood-elves.
+Smaug realizes that Lake-town must have helped Bilbo, and flies off to destroy the town.
+After Smaug is killed in the attack, the Dwarves reclaim the Lonely Mountain, and horrify Bilbo by refusing to share the dragon's treasure with the lake-men or the wood-elves.
 Bilbo finds the Arkenstone of Thrain, the most precious heirloom of Thorin's family, but hides it.
 Thorin calls his relative Dáin to bring an army of Dwarves.
 Thorin and his dwarves fortify the entrance to the mountain hall, and are besieged by the Wood-elves and Lake-men.
 Bilbo tries to ransom the Arkenstone to prevent fighting, but Thorin sees his action as betrayal, and banishes Bilbo.
 Dain arrives, and the army of Dwarves faces off against the armies of Elves and Men.
 As battle is joined, a host of goblins and wargs arrive to take over the mountain, now that Smaug is dead.
 The armies of Elves, Men, and Dwarves, with the help of Eagles and Beorn, defeat the goblins and wargs.
-Thorin is fatally wounded, but has time to make peace with Bilbo.
+Thorin is fatally wounded, but makes peace with Bilbo as he dies.
 Bilbo accepts only a little of the treasure which was his share, though it still represents great wealth for a Shire hobbit.
 Bilbo returns to his home in the Shire to find that several of his relatives, believing him to be dead, are trying to claim his home and possessions.

 The Lord of the Rings

 The Lord of the Rings begins with Bilbo's "eleventy-first" (111th) birthday, 60 years after the beginning of The Hobbit.
 The main character of the novel is Frodo Baggins, Bilbo's cousin, (Note: Although Frodo calls Bilbo his "uncle", they were in fact first and second cousins, once removed either way (Bilbo is Frodo's paternal great-great-uncle's son's son and his maternal great-aunt's son).) who celebrates his 33rd birthday and legally comes of age on the same day.
-Bilbo has kept the magic ring, with no idea of its significance, all that time; it has prolonged his life, leaving him feeling "thin and stretched".
+Bilbo has kept the ring, with no idea of its significance.
+It has prolonged his life and delayed signs of aging, but he has grown increasingly dependent upon it, leaving him feeling "thin and stretched".
 At the party, Bilbo tries to leave with the ring, but Gandalf persuades him to leave it behind for Frodo.
 Bilbo travels to Rivendell and visits the dwarves of the Lonely Mountain before returning to retire at Rivendell and write books.

-Gandalf discovers that Bilbo's magic ring is the One Ring forged by the Dark Lord Sauron, and sets in motion the quest to destroy it.
-Frodo and his friends set off on the quest, finding Bilbo, now obviously old, but spry, in Rivendell.
-When they have destroyed the Ring, they return to the Shire, via Rivendell, where Bilbo looks "very old, but peaceful, and sleepy".
+Gandalf discovers that Bilbo's ring is the One Ring forged by the Dark Lord Sauron, and sets in motion the quest to destroy it.
+Frodo and his friends set off on the quest, finding Bilbo, having greatly aged without the ring, in Rivendell.
+When they have destroyed the ring, they return to the Shire, via Rivendell, where Bilbo looks "very old, but peaceful, and sleepy".
 Two years later Bilbo accompanies Gandalf, Elrond, Galadriel, and Frodo to the Grey Havens, there to board ship bound for Tol Eressëa across the sea.